-Some courses are offered in hybrid mode (in -person and online sections).
+Some courses are offered in hybrid mode (in-person and online sections).
 At least one course must be taken on campus.
 Please consult with your faculty advisor about your course planning.

-Total Hours of Courses 16 hours Core Courses Required 5 Doctoral Research - MSE 9910 18 hours (Grad School) Credit Requirement (Total Course Plus Research Credit Hours): A minimum of 60 credit hours past the bachelors or a minimum of 30 credit hours past the masters Exams Comprehensive and Dissertation Defense (Final Examination) Seminar 2 Presentations Peer-reviewed Article Proof of submission before defense
+Total Hours of Courses 16 hours Core Courses Required 5 Doctoral Research - MSE 9910 18 hours (Grad School) Credit Requirement (Total Course Plus Research Credit Hours): A minimum of 60 credit hours past the bachelor's degree or a minimum of 30 credit hours past the master's degree Exams Comprehensive and Dissertation Defense (Final Examination) Seminar 2 Presentations Peer-reviewed Article Proof of submission before the defense

-MINIMUM DEGREE REQUIREMENTS FOR THE PHD IN MSE
+MINIMUM DEGREE REQUIREMENTS FOR THE Ph.D.
+IN MSE

-Does not include MSE 8000/8010 Materials Research Seminars
+\Does not include MSE 8000/8010 Materials Research Seminars

-Per Graduate School policy, at least one-half of the total graduate credit hours, exclusive of thesis research, must be selected from courses numbered 8000 or above.
-Student must register for MSE 8010 to receive credit for seminar presentations
+Per Graduate School policy, at least one-half of the total graduate credit hours, exclusive of thesis research, must be selected from courses numbered 8000 or above. \\ Student must register for MSE 8010 to receive credit for seminar presentations